The tummy tuck procedure

 Recovery from a Tummy Tuck?

-We will schedule post-operative appointments throughout the following year.
-These appointments can be conducted via our Virtual Clinic or in person at our Brisbane clinic.
+At Inigo Cosmetic your postoperative appointments will be scheduled throughout the following year.
+These appointments can be conducted via our Virtual Waiting Room or in person at our Brisbane clinic.

 FREQUENTLY ASKED QUESTIONS